MY HOME

 Coast Electric service, engineering or staking personnel will determine the location for the point of service and metering equipment.
 We will work with you and your contractor during the site selection; however, we assume no responsibility to change the location of the service entrance should it be improperly installed or if our site location is not utilized.

 To avoid delays, please meet with our representatives before installing your equipment.
-The service entrance/meter pan or house power panel must be installed on exterior walls and should be placed in locations that are easily accessible to our employees for meter maintenance, inspecting and removal.
+The service entrance/meter pan or house power panel must be installed on exterior walls and should be placed in locations that are easily accessible to our employees for meter maintenance, inspection and removal.

 If you are interested in underground service, please contact us at 877-769-2372.